Exocortex/node-clara/README.md

 ## Configuration

-There are several ways to set up the configuration data, in order of preference:
+There are several ways to set up the configuration data, from highest to lowest priority:

 1. Pass directly (through function call, or command line).